Discrete and Continuous Random Variables

 • In this experiment, you will be shown 4 graphs of the cumulative distribution function (CDF) of 4 different random variables.You have to verify if the given plots satisfy all the properties of a CDF.

-• After this, select the Property of CDF that you think the graph does not satisfy.
+• Select a graph by clicking on it first and then, select the Property of CDF that you think the graph does not satisfy.
 If it satisfies all the properties, select the last option.

 • CDF to PDF/PMF